ongr-io/ApiBundle/Resources/doc/configuration.rst

         endpoint_name2:
             ...

+..

 - ``endpoint_name`` : endpoint name that will correspond to second url parameter e.g. '/v1/users'

 - ``manager`` : elasticsearch manager.
 Default: ``es.manager.default``

 - ``document`` : defined document type.
-Read more about defining elasticsearch documents `here <http://ongr.readthedocs.org/en/latest/components/ElasticsearchBundle/mapping.html>`_
+Read more about defining elasticsearch documents `defining elasticsearch documents <http://ongr.readthedocs.org/en/latest/components/ElasticsearchBundle/mapping.html>`_

 - ``controller`` (optional) : if you wish to customize default actions or implement your own, you should define a custom controller.
 If no controller is specified, ``ONGRApiBundle:Api`` controller is called.
 You can read more about customizing controller `here <controller.rst>`_